richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

 <img src="welcome.png" width="400px" />

-## 5. Home page aware of authState
+## 5. Home Page Aware of authState

 Now sign in works.
 How does Home page know if user signed in or not?